-The Lower Yuba River a tributary of the Feather River that flows below Englebright Lake downstream through Marysville where it meets the Feather.
+The Lower Yuba River is a tributary of the Feather River that flows below Englebright Lake downstream through Marysville where it meets the Feather.
 The Lower Yuba is a tailwater fishery that is notorious for its elusive rainbow trout that fight like steelhead.
 All of the fish in the Lower Yuba are wild with the exception of a few Feather River hatchery steelhead that will occasionally make their way up the river.

 This river is often considered to be a very technical and challenging fishery.
 Unlike many other rivers, the Lower Yuba contains very few "tells" of where the fish are holding.
 The river is mostly made up of gravel and cobblestone due to decades of mining therefore there aren't very many key structures to look for such as overhanging trees or big boulders.
 Knowing how to read water well is critical.
 In addition to water that is hard to read, the fish in the Yuba also like to vary their diet and will key in on specific insects and their stages.
 Knowledge of the diverse insect population living underneath the water's surface is necessary in order to be successful on the Lower Yuba.